peey/string-placehold/README.md

 ## Compatibility

-Please note that this package is based on and requires support for ES6 template strings.
+Please note that this package is based on and requires support for `ES6 template strings`.
 Please ensure that your version of nodejs or iojs supports ES6 Template Strings.
-This package has been tested and works on iojs v2.3.1.
+This package has been tested and works on `iojs v2.3.1`.

 ## Licence